 Energy at the Hike Inn

 There are solar water heating panels on the roof of the bath house and also at their laundry facility to help save energy.
-The Inn also has photo voltaic solar panels on the game room building.
+The Inn also has photo voltaic solar panels on the sunrise room (game room) building.
 They are striving for these panels to generate 75% of the electricity consumption of the building in the near future!

 Composting at the Hike Inn